q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 To use Sphinx to generate API documentation, you can use either [Spinx-AutoAPI] or [Sphinx-Autodoc].
-The cookiecutter comes bundled with Sphinx-Autodoc, so we will focus on that tool for this tutorial.
+The CookieCutter comes bundled with Sphinx-Autodoc, so we will focus on that tool for this tutorial.
 See the Note at the end of this section for instructions on building API documentation on using AutoAPI.

 AutoDoc will pull out and render your documentation strings so that they are viewable to the user.
-This makes maintaining code documentation easier on you, as you will only need to maintain documentation for usage of functions in one place (the source code.)
+This makes maintaining code documentation easier on you, as you will only need to maintain documentation for the usage of functions in one place (the source code.)

-CookieCutter has already added a page which uses these tools.
+CookieCutter has already added a page that uses these tools.
 On your index page, click `API Documentation`, then click on the `canvas` function.
 You will see the docstring written for the function.
-If you click the green 'source' button to the right, you will be taken to a page which shows the source code for the function.
+If you click the green 'source' button to the right, you will be taken to a page that shows the source code for the function.

 Opening, the `api.rst` file, you should see the following.